 The U.S. Courts, as custodians of the funds, have established policies and procedures for holding, safeguarding, and accounting for the funds.

-Sample Forms for Claiming Unclaimed Funds
+Forms for Claiming Unclaimed Funds

-List of Unclaimed Funds
+- Proposed Order for Payment of Unclaimed Funds